-In the glowing of the wind and in the chill of winter.
+In the glowing of the wind and in the chill of winter, we remember them.

-In the openings of buds and in the rebirth of sprina
+In the openings of buds and in the rebirth of spring we remember them.

-In the blueness of the sky and in the warmth of summer
+In the blueness of the sky and in the warmth of summer we remember them.

-In the rustling of leaves and in the beauty of autumn,
+In the rustling of leaves and in the beauty of autumn, we remember them.